GRADUATION PROGRAM IN BIOMEDICAL ENGINEERING

 The University requires three years of full time study (i.e., 24 tuition units) for graduation at the Ph.D. level.
 Students must receive a grade of B or better on courses used in fulfillment of the Ph.D. requirement and these courses must be taken for a grade rather than on a credit/no credit basis.
 A maximum of 8 tuition units can be transferred from post baccalaureate work.
 Additionally, students in the M.D./Ph.D. program can receive 8 credits for satisfactory completion of the first two years of the Program in Medicine, fulfilling the BIOL-related course requirements.

 Graduate students must attend and participate in regularly scheduled biomedical engineering seminars.
-Each student will give at least one departmental seminar each year.
-This may be based on the student's original research or may consist of a critical analysis of the literature.
+Each student will give at least one departmental seminar each year in the BME/Biotechnology Seminar course.
+This presentation may be based on the student’s original research or may consist of a critical analysis of the literature.
+Students are encouraged to also attend seminar series of individual interest hosted by other programs/departments.

-Graduate students are expected to gain experience in teaching.
+Graduate students are encouraged to gain experience in teaching.
 Students may serve as a teaching assistant, preferably in a course in which graduate students conduct a discussion or laboratory section or present a small number of lectures.
-Prior teaching experience, comparable to that which would be obtained at Brown, is applicable toward fulfillment of the teaching requirement.
 Participation in seminars and certificate programs offered through the Sheridan Center is another way to enhance teaching skills.

-The choice of a Ph.D. thesis advisor and research area will be made no later than by the end of the first semester unless an exception has been made by the Program Director.
-Entering students who have not identified a thesis advisor before coming to Brown are encouraged to attend seminars, talk with faculty and participate in available opportunities for rotation through different research areas.
+The choice of a thesis advisor and research area will be made no later than by the end of the first semester unless an exception has been made by the Program Director.
+Entering students who have not identified a thesis advisor before coming to Brown are encouraged to attend seminars, talk with faculty, and participate in available opportunities for rotation through different research areas.
 Progress of entering students will be reviewed by the Graduate Program Committee at the end of the first year.
-The students will submit a one page report describing their academic and research progress for the first year.
+These students will compile a one page report describing their academic and research progress and have it reviewed by their adviser, who will send it to the Graduate Program Committee along with a full evaluation of the student’s performance in the first year.

 Before the start of 5th semester, each student is required to take a Qualifying Examination.
 The examining committee, designated the Qualifying Examination Committee, shall consist of the thesis advisor, three other members of the Brown Faculty (one whose primary appointment is as faculty in the School of Engineering and one whose primary appointment is as faculty in the Division of Biology and Medicine), and, where possible, an authority in the area of the thesis research from another institution.
 At least one member of the committee must also be a member of the Graduate Program Committee (who will give continuity from exam to exam).
 The student and thesis advisor will jointly select members of the committee, extending requests to serve in a timely manner.
 The student or thesis advisor will send a memo to the Graduate Program Director and Coordinator listing the membership of the committee for inclusion in the student's file.
 The thesis advisor will also schedule the meeting time of this committee but should not chair the committee.
 The Program Director will designate the chair of the committee, which typically will be the Graduate Program Committee representative.
 Requests for delays in achieving the stated deadline will be reviewed by the Steering Committee of the Graduate Program before approval of the request by that committee.

 The Qualifying Examination will consist of written and oral parts.
 The student will submit a detailed, written document describing both his/her research progress and a proposal for thesis research.
-The thesis proposal will be no more than 13 pages (single-spaced) in length excluding references.
-This document will be written in the style of a research grant proposal with the following sections; specific aims (1 page), background (3 pages), significance, innovation, preliminary studies/progress report, research design and methods, literature cited.
+The thesis proposal document will be written in the style of an NIH R01 research grant proposal with the following sections; specific aims (1 page), background/motivation and significance, innovation, preliminary results, research strategy, and literature cited.
+The research strategy should include relevant subsections such as validation/evaluation and potential problems/alternative strategies, as well as a realistic timeline.
 A final draft of the thesis proposal must be provided to all Qualifying Examination Committee members at least two weeks prior to the date of the oral examination.
 This document will be the primary focus of the oral examination.
-The exam will consist of a 45 minute oral presentation of research progress and the proposal by the student, followed by a question and answer session with the committee covering the research progress and thesis proposal.
-The Qualifying Examination Committee will assess the student's written and oral communications skills, progress in research, ability to devise a research plan, and his/her depth and breadth of knowledge of the chosen topic and the discipline of Biomedical Engineering.
-Based on the student's overall performance, the committee will make one of three recommendations; "pass, pass with stipulations or fail."
-If a recommendation of "pass with stipulations" is made, the committee will devise a plan and a time line for the student to correct all deficiencies and a means to assess that the deficiencies have been corrected.
-If a recommendation of "fail" is made, the student will be allowed to retake the Qualifying Examination once, but it must occur before the end of the 5th semester.
+The exam will consist of an oral presentation of the proposal, including research progress, by the student, followed by a question and answer session with the committee.
+The Qualifying Examination Committee will assess the student’s written and oral communications skills, progress in research, ability to devise a research plan, and his/her depth and breadth of knowledge of the chosen topic and the discipline of Biomedical Engineering.
+Based on the student’s overall performance, the committee will make one of three recommendations; “pass, pass with stipulations or fail.”
+If a recommendation of “pass with stipulations” is made, the committee will devise a plan and a time line for the student to correct all deficiencies and a means to assess that the deficiencies have been corrected.
+If a recommendation of “fail” is made, the student will be allowed to retake the Qualifying Examination once, but it must occur before the end of the 5th semester.
 If a student fails for a second time, the committee chairperson will recommend to the Program Director and the full faculty that the student be dismissed.
 The chairperson will communicate the final decision and summarize the committee's response to the candidate.
-Written notification of the outcome of the examination and a copy of the student's written proposal will be sent by the chair of the Qualifying Examination Committee to the Program Director for inclusion in the student's record.
+Written notification of the outcome of the examination and a copy of the student’s written proposal will be sent by the chair of the Qualifying Examination Committee to the Program Director for inclusion in the student's record.
 Qualifying Examination results will be reported to the Registrar.
 Each student who passes and satisfies the requirements of the Qualifying Examination will become a candidate for a Ph.D. in Biomedical Engineering.

 Each Ph.D. candidate will have a Thesis Advisory Committee, consisting of the thesis advisor, three other members of the Brown Faculty (one whose primary faculty appointment is in the School of Engineering and one whose primary faculty appointment is in the Division of Biology and Medicine), and an authority in the area of the thesis research from another institution.
 The student and thesis advisor will jointly select members of the committee, extending requests to serve in a timely manner.
 Members of the Qualifying Examination Committee are encouraged to serve as members of the Thesis Advisory Committee.
 The student or thesis advisor will send a memo to the Graduate Program Director and Coordinator listing the membership of the Thesis Advisory Committee for inclusion in the student's file.
 The thesis advisor will also schedule the meeting times of this committee and will chair the committee.
 The student and thesis advisor should arrange a meeting of the Brown affiliated members of the Thesis Advisory Committee at least once a year after completion of the Qualifying Examination.
 The purpose of this committee is to follow the progress of the student, to help the student with difficulties encountered in the dissertation research, and to aid with the evolution of the project.
 These meetings could be scheduled for the intersession between semesters in the academic year, a time when both faculty and students are likely to be available and free of teaching responsibilities.
 The student will prepare a written report of progress and proposed work to be distributed to committee members prior to each annual meeting.
 Examples of an acceptable annual report include a manuscript published, submitted, or in preparation along with a detailed description of planned experiments.
-Following the annual meeting, the thesis advisor will prepare, and the committee will review, a written evaluation of the student's progress.
-A copy of the student's and advisor's annual progress report must be sent to the Program Director for inclusion in the student's file.
+A copy of the student's annual progress report must be sent to the Program Director for inclusion in the student's file.
+Accompanying this file should be an assessment by the adviser and/or thesis committee on the acceptability of the student’s progress and any concerns that might exist.

 The Thesis Advisory Committee must approve that the research is sufficiently near completion between 1-3 months prior to the defense date.
 A written memo will be sent by the Committee to the Program Director confirming the status of the research, in order to schedule the thesis defense (see below).